CrossCloudGuru/CrossCloudGuru.github.io/_posts/2021-01-30-creating-overview-of-updates-for-your-ubuntu-hosts.md

 excerpt: "Having multipe debian based systems you want to update and want to check what updates are available?
 This article will tell you how to get lists."
 ---

+## Introduction
-Recently I had a situation where I wanted to have an overview of all security updates there are available for my Ubuntu servers.
-For that I have created the script I will explain here in this article.
+Recently I had a situation where I wanted to have an overview of all security updates available per host for my Ubuntu servers.

+There are a vast number of reasons why overviews like these are of interest when working with methodologies like ITIL, Site Reliability Engineering (SRE) or just common sense.

+The goal of this article is using this example to explain how I made the script.
+With some imagination you can turn it to fit an other goal but with a similar approach.
+Let's crack on...

 In the end you will need to have two files:
 1. Input file
 2. The script

 The script is where all the magic happens and the input file contains the array of hosts that need to be checked.
-That was a requirement to my original challence as there are multiple environments to check and with that the reporting will be grouped per environment.
+I had the requirement to have one script that can be used for multiple environments e.g. groups of hosts.

-When the script is run, it will generate per host an output file with all the security upates for that host, it will genarate a file that lists all hosts that have a reboot already pending and it will generate a file combining all the information from the previous outputs.
+When the script is executed, it will generate three types of output:
+1. Per host an output file with all the security upates for that host
+2. It will genarate a file that lists all hosts that have a reboot already pending
+3. It will generate a file combining all the information from the previous outputs into one

 Assumptions: